kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Usage

-The HashingWriter is a decorator for a Writer; it requires a Writer delegate and an optional hashing algorithm.
+HashingWriter is a decorator for a Writer; it requires a Writer delegate and an optional hashing algorithm.
 SHA-256 is the default hashing algorithm.
 ```
 // create hashing writer with default algorithm of SHA-256
 new net.nanopay.security.HashingWriter(new java.io.StringWriter());